Thalia-the-nerd/funny/README.md

 #
 #

-# You Can install any application easy by just downloading the .zip and unziping the .zip (DO NOT DISTRIBUTE)

 # How to Install Any Application

-# Mounting a DMG File on macOS (Manual Mount)
+## You Can install any application easy by just downloading the .zip and unziping the .zip (DO NOT DISTRIBUTE)

 Follow these steps to manually mount a DMG file in read-only mode on macOS.